ghostunnel/ghostunnel/README.md

 (insecure) connections through a TCP or UNIX domain socket and proxies them to a TLS-secured service.
 In other words, ghostunnel is a replacement for stunnel.

-**Supported platforms**: Ghostunnel is developed primarily for Linux on x86-64 platforms, although it should run on any UNIX system that exposes `SO_REUSEPORT`, including Darwin (macOS), FreeBSD, OpenBSD and NetBSD.
+**Supported platforms**: Ghostunnel is developed primarily for Linux and Darwin (macOS), although it should run on any UNIX system that exposes `SO_REUSEPORT`, including FreeBSD, OpenBSD and NetBSD.
 Ghostunnel also supports running on Windows, though with a reduced feature set.
-We recommend running on x86-64 to benefit from constant-time implementations of cryptographic algorithms that are not available on other platforms.

 See `ghostunnel --help`, `ghostunnel server --help` and `ghostunnel client --help`.